github/emergency-pull-request-probot-app/README.md

 - `ISSUE_TITLE`  This is the title of the issue created
 - `ISSUE_BODY_FILE`  This is the file containing the body of the issue created
 - `ISSUE_ASSIGNEES`  This is a comma separated list of the issue assignees

+To make the emergency label permanent set `EMERGENCY_LABEL_PERMANENT` to true.
+Doing this will cause the app to reapply the emergency label if it is removed.
+To trigger the label (and therefore everything configured) set `TRIGGER_STRING` to the value you want the app to look for in PRs and PR comments.

 1. Setup your aws cli creds
 1. set your aws profile by running `export AWS_PROFILE=<profile>`